SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum Master[ScrumTeam,ScrumMaster] is accountable[ScrumTeam,ScrumMaster,Accountable] for establishing Scrum as defined in the Scrum Guide.
 They[ScrumTeam,ScrumMaster] do this by helping everyone understand Scrum theory and practice, both within the Scrum Team[ScrumTeam] and the organization[Organization].

-The Scrum Master[ScrumTeam,ScrumMaster] is accountable[ScrumTeam,ScrumMaster,Accountable] for the Scrum Team’s[ScrumTeam] effectiveness.
+The Scrum Master[ScrumTeam,ScrumMaster] is accountable[ScrumTeam,ScrumMaster,Accountable] for the Scrum Team's[ScrumTeam] effectiveness.
 They[ScrumTeam,ScrumMaster] do this by enabling the Scrum Team[ScrumTeam] to improve[EmpiricalScrumPillars,Adaptation] its practices, within the Scrum framework[Framework].

 Scrum Masters[ScrumTeam,ScrumMaster] are true leaders who serve[Serve] the Scrum Team[ScrumTeam] and the larger organization[Organization].